 Manufacturers and distributors of products are sometimes subject to the recall or return of their products for a variety of reasons, including product defects, such as contamination, unintended harmful side effects or interactions with other substances, packaging safety and inadequate or inaccurate labeling disclosure.
 If one or more of the Company's products are recalled due to an alleged product defect or for any other reason, the Company could be required to incur the unexpected expense of the recall and any legal proceedings that might arise in connection with the recall.
 The Company may lose a significant amount of sales and may not be able to replace those sales at an acceptable margin, or at all.
 In addition, a product recall may require significant management attention.
 Although the Company makes efforts to keep detailed procedures in place for testing finished products, there can be no assurance that any quality, potency or contamination problems will be detected in time to avoid unforeseen product recalls, regulatory action or lawsuits.
-Additionally, if one or more of the Company's products were subject to recall, the public perception of that product and the Company could be harmed.
+Additionally, if one of the Company's significant brands were subject to recall, the image of that brand and the Company could be harmed.
 A recall for any of the foregoing reasons could lead to decreased demand for products produced by the Company could have a material adverse effect on the Company's business, financial condition and results of operations.
+Additionally, product recalls may lead to increased scrutiny of the Company's operations by Health Canada or other regulatory agencies, requiring further management attention and potential legal fees and other expenses.